 “Intellectual Property” means any and all intellectual property, including without limitation, works, inventions (whether patentable or not), discoveries, improvements, trade secrets, know-how, scientific formulae, data, information, images, reports, results, analysis, software, models, research and development information, technical information, prototypes, specifications, patterns, drawings, algorithms, products, compositions, processes and protocols, methods, tests, devices, computer programs, trade-marks and any and all proprietary rights provided under patent law, copyright law, trademark law, design patent or industrial design law, semiconductor chip or mask work law, or any other statutory provision or civil or common law principles applicable to the protection of intangible proprietary information or rights, including trade secret law, which may provide a right in any of the foregoing as well as any and all applications, registrations or other evidence of a right in any of the foregoing.

-“Third Party Services” means the services, applications, technologies, software and services provided by third parties which are available through or as a result of the Services, including, without limitation, through plug-ins or application programming interfaces (“APIs”).
-For the avoidance of doubts, Non-Mako Applications do not include any software, application, product, deliverable or service provided by Mako’s subcontractors or service providers.
+“Third Party Services” means the services, applications, technologies, software and services provided by third parties which are available through or as a result of the Services, including, without limitation, through plug-ins or application programming interfaces.

-2.3 If you are required to share information through the Services, in response to Partners’ digital onboarding form or otherwise when creating an account with us, you represent and warrant that the information that you share is true and accurate, and that you are duly authorized to share such information through the Services.
+2.3 If you are required to share information through the Services, in response to Partners’ form completion requests or otherwise when using the Services, you represent and warrant that the information that you share is true and accurate, and that you are duly authorized to share such information through the Services.
 You acknowledge that providing false or misleading information may be a breach of applicable laws, including anti-money laundering regulations.

-3.1 As part of our digital onboarding Services, Mako provides electronic signature services (“E-Signatures”) for your use.
+3.1 As part of our form completion Services, Mako provides electronic signature services (“E-Signatures”) for your use.
 By using our E-Signatures, you agree to sign the documents by means of electronic signature and understand that affixing your electronic signature creates a legal obligation in the same way as your manual signature on a paper document.
+You will not dispute any agreement you entered into using our Services on the basis that it was entered into using an electronic signature.

 3.2 You further agree that your use of a keypad, mouse or other device to select an item, button, icon or similar act/action, or to otherwise provide Mako, or in accessing or making any transaction regarding any agreement, acknowledgment, consent terms, disclosures or conditions constitutes your signature, acceptance and agreement as if actually signed by you in writing.